-- The service will utilise current clinical capability within optical practice - Should a local optical practice be closed, a recorded telephone message will redirect the caller to the nearest optical practice, acting as an urgent eyecare hub. - Accept redirected referrals from the Hospital Eye Service for assessment / continued care - The Service will recognise that where available, optometrists with higher qualifications (Such as independent prescribing qualifications) will be able to manage a broader scope of eye conditions, initiate treatment and deliver care as necessary, as well as supporting other practitioners with advice and guidance as required. - Optometrists without higher qualifications can be supported in decision making and providing treatment through advice, guidance and remote prescribing from IP Optometrists or the hospital eye service - It is accepted that in many areas, referrals to ophthalmology may require clinical discussion first (or electronically if not urgent) with an ophthalmologist to explore alternative management options thereby reducing the need to attend hospital, provide additional advice and guidance, determine the appropriate timing for attendance or agree a collaborative approach for patient management.
+- utilise clinical capability within optical practice. - accept redirected referrals from the Hospital Eye Service for assessment - recognise that where available, optometrists with higher qualifications (Such as independent prescribing qualifications) will be able to manage a broader scope of eye conditions, initiate treatment and deliver care as necessary, as well as supporting other practitioners with advice and guidance as required. - support optometrists without higher qualifications in decision making and providing treatment through advice, guidance and remote prescribing from IP Optometrists or the hospital eye service - It is accepted that in many areas, referrals to ophthalmology may require clinical discussion first (or electronically if not urgent) with an ophthalmologist to explore alternative management options thereby reducing the need to attend hospital, provide additional advice and guidance, determine the appropriate timing for attendance or agree a collaborative approach for patient management.

-It is recommended that practitioners utilise the College of Optometrists' Clinical Management Guidelines which can be found on their website www.college-optometrists.org/en/professional-standards/clinical\management\guidelines/index.cfm
+It is recommended that practitioners utilise the College of Optometrists' Clinical Management Guidelines which can be found on their website www.college-optometrists.org/en/professional-standards/clinical management guidelines/index.cfm